tronin/create-react-native-module/README.md

   -V, --version                             output the version number --prefix <prefix>                         The prefix for the library module (Default: ``) --module-name <moduleName>                The module library package name to be used in package.json.
 Default: react-native-(name in param-case)
+  --class-name <className>                  The name of the object to be exported by the JavaScript and by the native code.
+Default: (prefix)(name in PascalCase)
-  --module-prefix <modulePrefix>            The module prefix for the library module, ignored if --module-name is specified (Default: `react-native`)
+  --module-prefix <modulePrefix>            The module prefix for the library module package name, ignored if --module-name is specified (Default: `react-native`)
   --package-identifier <packageIdentifier>  [Android] The Java package identifier used by the Android module (Default: `com.reactlibrary`)
   --platforms <platforms>                   Platforms the library module will be created for - comma separated (Default: `ios,android`)
   --tvos-enabled                            Generate the module with tvOS build enabled (requires react-native-tvos fork, with minimum version of 0.60, and iOS platform to be enabled)